mcilloni/first-step/README.md

 - external declarations of symbols (using the keyword *decl*)
 - type coercion (through the cast<*type*> operator)
 - size(*type*) operator
+- naïve type inference (with assignment)
+- bool type with true and false keywords
+- null identifier, assignable to every pointer type.
+- data type, a special pointer type capable of holding a pointer of any type (like C pointers to void)

 helmc will implement someday: